Everything You Need To Know About Medicare Part D Drug Plans

 Specialty Tiers—highest co-payment: very high cost prescription drugs

-MEDICATION THERAPPY MANAGEMENT PROGRAMS
+MEDICATION THERAPY MANAGEMENT PROGRAMS

 If you're in a Medicare drug plan and take medications for different medical conditions, you may be eligible for a free Medication Therapy Management (MTM) program.
 This program helps you and your doctor make sure that your medications are working to improve your health.

-THROUGH THE MTM HERE IS WHAT YOU WILL GET
+THROUGH THE MTM, HERE IS WHAT YOU WILL GET

 A comprehensive review of your medications and the reasons why you take them.